Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 - Curl
 - Python3 http server
 - Netcat
-- PHP Reverse Shell By Pentestmonkey which can be found here: [https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)
+- PHP Reverse Shell by Pentestmonkey which can be found here: [https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)

 ---

 ## 🛠️ TASK 1: Capture Flag1 at /etc/flag1
-Navigate to the first task at ```http://MACHINE_IP/challenges/chall1.php``` Once the page loads we are greeted with a important message to aid us in capturing the flag.
+Navigate to the first task at ```http://MACHINE_IP/challenges/chall1.php``` Once the page loads, we are greeted with an important message to aid us in capturing the flag.
 The page reads "The Input form is broken!
 You need to send **'POST'** request with **'file'** parameter!
 This message gives us a great starting point as we know we need to send a POST request.
 This can be done in a couple of different manners such as BurpSuite or Curl.

 In this instance I will use Curl to generate the POST request and receive the flag.
-Open up your terminal either on your VM or in the AttackBox using CTRL+ALT+T and input the below command
+Open your terminal either on your VM or in the AttackBox using CTRL+ALT+T and input the below command

 ```curl http://MACHINE_IP/challenges/chall1.php -d "file=../../../../etc/flag1" ```
 #### ⚙️ **Options**